 We have received recognition from prestigious legal organizations, including SuperLawyers, Million Dollar Advocates Forum, and Martindale-Hubbell.
 Our AV rating from our peers in the Martindale-Hubbell listing proves our success and work ethic.

 We aim to help those in need and create a safe community.
-OnderLaw, LLC supports various charities and participates in local and national fundraising events.
+OnderLaw supports various charities and participates in local and national fundraising events.
 Some of the organizations we support include Parents for Window Blind Safety, Lupus Foundation of America Walk, and Toys for Tots.
 We use our standing within our community to give back to those in need.

-We represent victims of car defect accidents throughout Missouri, Illinois, and Kansas.
+Our St. Louis lawyers represent victims of car defect accidents throughout Missouri, Illinois, and Kansas.
 We use our knowledge of state laws and the available resources to fight for our clients’ rights.

 Our attorneys have decades of combined experience pursuing insurance claims and litigating cases in court.
 When you hire us, we will make it our mission to seek the justice you deserve.